legendarycode3/mastering-html-css-course-exercises/README.md

 9. Attribute Selector **"[attribute|="value"]"**: An attribute selector in CSS is a type of selector that targets HTML elements based on the presence or value of a specific attribute, like, [attribute="value"] { /* Styles applied to elements where 'attribute' equals 'value' */ } <br/>
-CSS attribute selectors allow you to target and style HTML elements based on the
+CSS attribute selectors allow you to target and style HTML elements based on the presence or value of a specific attribute, providing a versatile way to apply styles

-10. Pseudocode-Class Selector ****: A pseudo-class is a selector that selects elements that are in a specific state, for example, they are the first element of their type  <br/>
+11. Pseudocode-Class Selector ****: A pseudo-class is a selector that selects elements that are in a specific state, for example, they are the first element of their type  <br/>

-11. Pseudo-element Selector **"::"**: A CSS pseudo-element selector applies styles to specific, abstract parts of an element that are not directly represented by distinct HTML elements in the document tree, like , selector::pseudo-element-name { }
+12. Pseudo-element Selector **"::"**: A CSS pseudo-element selector applies styles to specific, abstract parts of an element that are not directly represented by distinct HTML elements in the document tree, like , selector::pseudo-element-name { }
  <br/>

  ➡️ **Box Model**  <br/>